yjs/yjs/README.md

 Unlike other frameworks, Yjs supports P2P message propagation and is not bound to a specific communication protocol.
 Therefore, Yjs is extremely scalable and can be used in a wide range of application scenarios.

 We support several communication protocols as so called *Connectors*.
-You can create your own connector too - read [this blog post](https://github.com/y-js/yjs/wiki/Custom-Connectors).
+You can create your own connector too - read [this wiki page](https://github.com/y-js/yjs/wiki/Custom-Connectors).
 Currently, we support the following communication protocols:

 Name                                     | Description
 ---------------------------------------- | -------------------------------------------------------